mshaneb/OWS/README.md

 Currently, the report generated will be presented in an unformatted manner so that technical writers can sort and filter as they see fit.
 If desired, auto-formatting can be incorporated into a future update.

-It is important to note that some columns/cells will appear to be BLANK upon intial opening of the document due to the way Excel imports CSV files.
-In order to display all content with no additional formatting, highlight all cells, then click and unclick WRAP TEXT button.
+It is important to note that some columns/cells will appear to be BLANK upon initial opening of the document due to the way Excel imports CSV files.
+In order to display all content with no additional formatting, highlight all cells, then click and un-click WRAP TEXT button.

 KNOWN BUGS AND ISSUES: